is... what the hell is it, anyway?

 - Alice in Chains (Nominally Grunge/Heavy Metal.
 Definitely the most metal-influenced grunge band, to the point where numerous metalheads hate them being associated with grunge.)

-- Alien Ant Farm (not normally considered a metal band, although some of their work definitely draws from the genre.
+- Alien Ant Farm (Their first album was definitely in this territory, but their later work shifted towards a more general Alternative Rock sound while still drawing from the genre.
 Also falls under Alternative Rock, Nu Metal, Post-Grunge and Pop Punk).

 - Avenged Sevenfold